National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 New versions of the OMOP vocabulary are downloaded monthly by the Enclave managers.

 The OMOP CDM assembles these relationships in the `Standardized vocabulary` section of the CDM.
-These tables are available to N3C researchers, along with the `Standardized clinical data` tables that store the patients’ data (expressed using the concept ids).
+These tables are available to N3C researchers, along with the `Standardized clinical data` tables that store the patients' data (expressed using the concept ids).
 Data are available as well in the  `Standardized health system`, `Payer_plan_period` (not `cost`), and `Standardized derived elements` tables.

 ![OMOP [Data model](https://ohdsi.github.io/CommonDataModel)](images/understanding/fig-understanding-040-omop.png){#fig-understanding-040-omop fig-alt="omop"}